Morralytics/Yoda-Translator/README.md

 The quote page has a Star Wars-themed heading and subtitle in the upper left hand corner.
 The page's background image is of the Death Dtar being built.
 In the center of the page, the translated Yoda-speak quote will be appended.
 Below the quote, there is be a back button that will take the user back to the main page.

 THIS SITE IS LIMITED TO 5 API CALLS AN HOUR.
-When the Yoda translator API has reached the limit, an error message will be displayed upon attempting to generate a quote but the user will still be taken to the second page and an untranslated quote will be appended to the page.
+When the Yoda translator API has reached the limit, an error message will be displayed upon attempting to generate a quote but the user will still be taken to the second page and the last translated quote will be appended to the page.

 ## Installation